 THE SPECTACLE OF THE REAL

-Chitral, NWFP, Pakistan
+Chitral, NorthWest Frontier Province, Pakistan

 We live in a time of images.
 They form our understanding of history and engage us in the present.
 These faces of Afghan freedom fighters from three decades ago sustain a memory of an encounter that I had with them as a young refugee worker.
 This image helps me understand the continuity of history in the region.

-But without that direct engagement, this image maybe more surreal than real.
+But without that direct engagement, this image may be more surreal than real.
 For there is no life context in which to interpret what was taking place when the picture was taken.

 Just a few days after the above photograph was taken, this man, an Afghan refugee, honored me with an expression of thanks after our team of refugee workers brought food, clothing and shelter to his refugee village on the desert plain outside of Peshawar, Pakistan.